gwpy/gwpy/docs/signal/index.rst

    TimeSeries.coherence
    TimeSeries.coherence_spectrogram

-For example:

-For more examples like this, see :ref:`examples`.
+For a worked example of how to compare channels like this, see the example :ref:`example-frequencyseries-coherence`.

 .. currentmodule:: gwpy.signal